Elton and Phyllis Lehman Endowed Scholarship

 - In 1998, Dr. Lehman was recognized as the Country Doctor of the Year by Staff Care, Inc.

 - Two of the Lehmans’ three children are also alumni of EMU: Brenda (Benner) ’89 and MDiv ’06 and Brent ’91, a family physician.

 You are invited to consider a one-time, tax-deductible gift or multi-year commitment to this scholarship.
-Your gift will honor Dr. Lehman’s legacy and be combined with support from the Lehman family and friends.
 You can make your gift via check, a secure online form, or a transfer of securities.